 The truth is that there is no such thing as cheap DUI insurance, but there is DUI insurance that won't put you in the poorhouse.
 The best way to find affordable DUI insurance coverage is to shop around.
 Insurers rate risk differently; while some may not be willing to deal with DUI clients at all, other insurers may specialize in DUI clients.
 Shopping your coverage extensively is the only way to ensure you are getting the best DUI insurance rates.

-As you can see, the difference in rates can be dramatic.
-In this case, the highest rate for a driver in the same ZIP code in the same car with one DUI was $6,733.
-That compares to the lowest at $2,877.
-That means even with a DUI on your record, you could overpay by $3,856 if you don’t shop around.
+As you can see, the difference in rates can be dramatic, with your rate going up by 125 percent, compared to 38 percent.
+That means even with a DUI on your record, you could overpay if you don’t shop around.

 How long does a DUI stay on your driving record?